AidenWangYQ/URECA_Knowledge_Distillation_In_Neural_Network/README.md

+> ⚠️ **Work in Progress:** This project is still under active development.
+Features, results, and documentation are being updated regularly.
 # URECA: Knowledge Distillation in Neural Networks
 This repository contains my research on model compression and knowledge distillation, replicating and validating the experiments from “Distilling the Knowledge in a Neural Network” (Hinton, Vinyals & Dean, 2015).
 The project focuses on training student networks on the MNIST dataset using teacher–student distillation strategies, and compares performance improvements across different configurations.